dantleech/blog/content/posts/2026/05-09-day-14/index.md

 ![Camera/IMG_20260509_132641_566_1.jpg](202605081814-penserstart.jpg)
 _It begins_

 Soon after starting the climb I stopped to eat my Egg sandwich.
-This would take at least an hour and probably more.
+The climb would take at least an hour and probably more so eating lunch before hand seemed to make sense.

 ![Camera/IMG_20260509_140513_677.jpg](202605081814-oops.jpg)
 _Rock_